HaugrNet/eds/README.md

 for multiple parties to exchange data safely and securely.

-Since EDS only focused on bytes and does not have any care for more information, it can be used to store either files between users or data objects between apps or applications.
+Since EDS only focused on bytes and does not have any care for more information, it can be used to share either files between users, or data objects between apps or applications.
 This makes EDS the perfect companion for anyone who have Data Protection & Privacy concerns, such as GDPR.